 Bonnie Collins (MSW ’80), EdM, LCSW-R, chuckles when she recalls that she “did not choose social work, social work chose [her].”
 At 12 years old, while visiting a Buffalo psychiatric center with a church group singing Christmas carols, a patient “attacked” her, wrapping his arms around her as the nearby nurses peeled him away.
 She never forgot how the nurses were careful to make her feel safe, telling her, “He just likes your yellow skirt.”
 This experience informs her astute awareness and understanding of the emotional well-being of others, an attitude that has guided her through a lengthy and fruitful career in human services and social work.

-With sights initially set on a therapy career and a UBSSW BA in psychology and a master’s in education in hand, Collins began in the field working with Buffalo City School District male students who were labelled “emotionally disturbed.”
+Her sights were initially set on a therapy career.
+With a UBSSW BA in psychology and a master’s in education in hand, Collins began working with Buffalo City School District male students who were labelled “emotionally disturbed.”
 She also volunteered as a crisis counselor at the Hamburg Counseling Center.
 Citing the versatility of the degree, Collins, with the support of her family, went on to earn her MSW in 1980.
-“I couldn’t have done it without them,” she recalls.
+“I couldn’t have done it without them,” she recalled.